We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The app will then analyze the temperature data alongside the period cycle data.
 Natural Cycles can then indicate whether the day is a fertile or nonfertile day for them.

 In addition, people can add cycle symptoms, mood, and sexual activity.
 The app can also provide premenstrual syndrome alerts and instruct when a person should carry out a breast exam.

-Additionally, a 2017 study on breastfeeding women concluded that online natural family planning programs could be effective.
+Additionally, a 2017 study on breastfeeding people concluded that online natural family planning programs could be effective.
 The pregnancy rates were 3 per 100 users with correct use and 14 per 100 users with typical use.

 According to the Natural Cycles website, the app is 93% effective with typical use and 98% with perfect use.

-A 2015 study examined the effectiveness of the Natural Cycles app on 317 women.
+A 2015 study examined the effectiveness of the Natural Cycles app on 317 people.
 The researchers found that only 0.05% of nonfertile days were false predictions, indicating that the Natural Cycles app is an effective natural birth control method.

 Natural Cycles is not a free service.